-As Special Assistant Auditors for the Auditor General, we have audited the accompanying financial statements of the State of Illinois, Office of the Treasurer, Fiscal Officer Responsibilities (the Treasurer) as of and for the years ended June 30, 2008 and 2007, as listed in the Table of Contents.
+As Special Assistant Auditors for the Auditor General, we have audited the accompanying financial statements of the State of Illinois, Office of the Treasurer, Fiscal Officer Responsibilities (the Treasurer) as of and for the years ended June 30, 2009 and 2008, as listed in the Table of Contents.
 These financial statements are the responsibility of the management of the Treasurer.
 Our responsibility is to express an opinion on these financial statements based on our audits.
+The June 30, 2008 financial statements are presented for comparative purposes and, in our report dated March 25, 2009, we expressed an unqualified opinion on the respective statements.
+However, as discussed in the sixth paragraph of this report, the June 30, 2008 financial statements have been restated to reflect the correction of an error in those previously issued financial statements.